yelabb/PiEEG-server/README.md

 <img width="1905" height="1013" alt="image" src="https://github.com/user-attachments/assets/3f33bfd4-c721-4b94-a672-2a0b744d127b" />

-A single command that initializes the hardware, reads 16 channels at 250 Hz, streams live data over WebSocket, and serves a real-time dashboard — all on your local network.
+A lightweight server for the [PiEEG-16](https://github.com/pieeg-club/PiEEG-16) shield that initializes the hardware, reads 16 channels at 250 Hz, streams live data over WebSocket, and serves a real-time dashboard — all on your local network.

 **Ports:**
 - **`:1616`** — WebSocket data stream (PiEEG-**16** → **1616**)